zenseact/zod-web/_pages/home.md

 ##### LiDAR: 1x Velodyne VLS128 and 2x Velodyne VLP16.

 The LiDAR point clouds are captured at `~9Hz` and stored in a standard binary file format (`.npy`) per scan.
 Each file contains data from all three LiDAR sensors, represented as a 6-dimensional vector with the timestamp, 3D coordinates (`x`, `y`, and `z`), `intensity`, and `diode index`.
 The timestamp is relative to the frame timestamp in UTC, and the 3D coordinates are in meters. `Intensity` is a measure of the reflection magnitude ranging from `0-255`, and the `diode index` specifies the emitter that produced the point, where `[0, 128)` is the VLS128, and `[128, 144)`, `[144, 160)` is the left and right VLP-16, respectively.
 Each LiDAR point cloud contains around `254k` points on average and ranges up to `245m`.

+##### Radar: Continental ARS513 B1 sample – year 2022
+The radar point clouds are captured in every `60 ms` and stored in a standard binary file format (`.npy`) for each ZOD Sequence and Drive.
+The data contains timestamps in UTC, radar range in meters, azimuth and elevation angles in radians, range rate in meters per second, amplitude (or SNR), validity, mode, and quality.
+The radar switches between three modes depending on the ego vehicle speed, and the sensor has a different maximum detection range in each mode.
+Mode `0` represents the radar point clouds captured when the vehicle speed is less than `60` to `65` kph with a maximum detection range of `102` meters, while modes `1` and `2` represent vehicle speeds of between `60` to `65` kph and `110` to `115` kph, and more than `110` to `115` kph, respectively, with maximum detection ranges of `178.5` and `250` meters.
+The azimuth angle values are between `-50` and `50` degrees.
+The quality value also changes from `0` to `2`, with `2` indicating the highest quality for the detections.
+The radar extrinsic calibration information (i.e., latitude, longitude, and angle) is provided in calibration files, indicating its position relative to the reference coordinate frame.

 ##### GNSS/IMU: High-precision OxTS.
 The high-precision GNSS/IMU data is logged at `100Hz` and stored as `HDF5` files.
 The data has a `0.01m` position accuracy, `0.03deg` pitch/roll and `0.1deg` heading accuracy.
 The data contain `timestamp`, `latitude`, `longitude`, `altitude`, `heading`, `pitch`, `roll`, `velocities`, `accelerations`, `angular rates`, and `poses` relative to the first `pose` in the file.
 ##### Vehicle data: Production-grade vehicle data